DL1XY/D72-RigCTRL/README.md

 # D72-RigCTRL

-Program to control the Kenwood TH-D72 dual-band transceiver on (Linux) PC or Android phone.
+Program to control the Kenwood TH-D72 dual-band transceiver on PC or Android phone via USB-OTG.
 Also provides basic satellite prediction based on location.

 ## Connect a PC to TH-D72